 We will all suffer.
 We have eaten from the tree of knowledge and, on judgement day, we will know.
 We will know the suffering of every child who died of hunger because we did not give of our excess, of every animal who ever suffered before dying to feed us, of every person who ever lived in bondage or died under torture.
 We will know the suffering as intimately as if it had happened to us because it does happen to us.

-On that day I will know your pain and you will know mine because we are both made of the same body – the body of God – and when we are reconnected to each other through our reconnection to Him we will know each other as intimately as we know ourselves.
+On that day I will know your pain and you will know mine because we are both made of the same body – the body of God – and when we are reconnected to each other through being reconnected to Him we will know each other as intimately as we know ourselves.

 I believe on judgement day the full capacity of our brains will be unlocked and it will be impossible to fool ourselves once that happens.
 We will lose the ability to ignore, gloss over, make excuses for ourselves or blame others for what we have done.
 We will know God gave us the power to choose and we will know that we are responsible for every choice we ever made.